dlaidlaw/docker-registry-index-dynamodb/README.md

 Docker-Registry-Index-DynamoDB
 ==============================

+# Obsolete

+Since the release of [Docker Registry 2](https://docs.docker.com/registry/) this code has become obsolete.
+Please use that registry, or its commercial version.

 A DynamoDB index for the [docker-registry](https://github.com/docker/docker-registry).
 By default, docker-registry stores its index using [sqlalchemy](http://www.sqlalchemy.org/) in a relational database.
 This project provides a module that allows you to store the index in [Amazon AWS DynamoDB](http://aws.amazon.com/dynamodb/).
 This is particularly useful if you are using docker-registry's Amazon S3 driver for your Image Store.
 With DynamoDB you will have a high-availability index to match the high-availability image store.

 # Table of Contents